ahmoosavi/ahmoosavi.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Join my talk on *learning-based healthcare scheduling* at the 2025 Annual INFORMS Meeting.
+Join my talk on *learning-based healthcare scheduling* at the 2025 Annual INFORMS Meeting (Tuesday, October 28th at 11 AM, in Building A Level 3 A307).